microsoft/pyright/docs/type-concepts.md

 ### Generic Types

 A _generic type_ is a class that is able to handle different types of inputs.
 For example, the `list` class is generic because it is able to operate on different types of elements.
 The type `list` by itself does not specify what is contained within the list.
 Its element type must be specified as a _type argument_ using the indexing (square bracket) syntax in Python.
-For example, lList[int]` denotes a list that contains only `int` elements whereas `list[int | float]` denotes a list that contains a mixture of int and float elements.
+For example, `list[int]` denotes a list that contains only `int` elements whereas `list[int | float]` denotes a list that contains a mixture of int and float elements.

 We noted above that `list[int]` is not assignable to `list[int | None]`.
 Why is this the case?
 Consider the following example.